Studies have shown that students who work while in college have, on average, better grades than those who do not work. Working while in college also:

 Follow these simple steps:

-• Complete any hiring process that the department requires (i.e. filling out an application, taking a typing test, interviewing, etc.).
+• Complete any hiring process that the department requires (i.e. filling out an application, submitting a resume/portfolio, etc.).

 • Visit often, as jobs are updated frequently!

-• Learn about resume-building and upcoming job fairs.
+• Learn about career events and upcoming job fairs.

 Summer Orientation also provides incoming students with an opportunity to explore on-campus employment before they arrive in the fall.
-Make sure to check your orientation packet when you visit this summer.
+Make sure to check your orientation packet to find out more when you visit this summer.

 Who Can Help If I Have Questions?